Six Hours in Bed

 He was fumbling for his key card as they got to to the hall of this cheap hotel.
 She was giggling a lot.
 As they went in, they both went silent.
 Their faces were next to each other.

 The next part probably felt like a montage from the movies.
-With momentary slow flashes of dimly lit moving frames of parting lips and hands gliding on body curves.
+With momentary slow flashes of dimly lit moving frames of parting lips and hands gliding on anatomical landscapes.
 It may have seemed that things happened too quickly, but they both know it was longer.
 It was magical.

 He got up early and watched the angel sleep...
 She had a small smile on her face and eyes.
 And she sounded like she was lightly humming little hymns of joy.
 There was a mild tropical drizzle outside.
 He looked at the window and wished the daylight didn't have to come up...